-Non-alcoholic wine will continue to grow exponentially in Australia, albeit from a very low base.
-Generally, demand for non/low alcohol drinks in Australia has notably grown in line with the rising health and wellness trend in the country.
+Australian consumers are shifting further along the moderation journey, with many consumers choosing to drink less, or abstain altogether.
+Demand for non/low alcohol drinks in Australia has therefore grown, in line with the rising health and wellness trend in the country.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).